millerj870/millerj870.github.io/_posts/2021-07-25-regex-ham-general-question-pool.md

 Last week I decided to study for and take the FCC Amateur Radio License exam for a General class license.
 I earned the Technician class license a couple years ago, and I've been spending some time this summer learning more about my radios.
 I learned that my fiddling with antennas and things has significant overlap with topics on the General exam.
 So I shrugged and decided to prepare for it.

 A trick I learned while preparing for the Technician's exam makes the idea of taking another exam less daunting.
-I [took a class](https://www.qualitymatrix.com/hamclass/) where the instructors, Norm and Nancy Godkin, gave us a handout that consisted of the exam's question pool.
+I [took a class](https://www.qualitymatrix.com/hamclass/) where the instructors, Norm and Nancy Goodkin, gave us a handout that consisted of the exam's question pool.
 Each question appeared with the multiple choice answer options, and the correct option was printed in bold.

-"Only memorize the correct answer,"  the Godkins told the class.
+"Only memorize the correct answer,"  the Goodkins told the class.
 "The others are just **distractors**.
 Spending any time on the incorrect answers will confuse you."

 Their test-taking strategy was to condition yourself on the questions and their correct answers so that when you see them in the exam environment, the correct answer will be likely to jump out at you.
 (Or your gut will direct you to "guess" the correct one.)